 An oral presentation with the government is like a job interview.
 Your goal is to present well and ultimately win the contract.

-The KSI Advantage© Orals Process emphasizes rigorous planning as the pathway to success and breaks down orals into five manageable phases.
+The KSI Advantage™ Orals Process emphasizes rigorous planning as the pathway to success and breaks down orals into five manageable phases.

-In this article, I’d like to talk about each of those five phases of the KSI Advantage© Orals Process, and share what our KSI Advantage© Capture & Proposal Guide can do to help you prepare your oral presentation for success!
+In this article, I will discuss the five phases of the KSI Advantage™ Orals Process and share what our KSI Advantage™ Capture & Proposal Guide can do to help you prepare your oral presentation for success!

 Phase One: Orals Planning and Slide Preparation

-First, you need to establish a dedicated team to prepare and execute the Orals Process.
+First, you must establish a dedicated team to prepare and execute the Orals Process.
 You will need four key personnel:

 - Orals Manager – responsible for the overall Orals Process, approving strategies and plans, and directing the team

-- Orals Slidemaster/Coordinator – responsible for providing the orals PowerPoint slides, managing logistics, and directing production
+- Orals Slidemaster/Coordinator – responsible for providing the orals PowerPoint slides, managing logistics, and directing the production

 - Orals Coach or Training Manager – responsible for executing strategy and plans, leading team building, and orientation